bbauska/W3Cx-5of5/README.md

   title="Source code that fired the error" alt="Source code that fired the error." />

-<p>Ok, so our first error was that we typed the wrong name in
+<p>Our first error was that we typed the wrong name in
 the onclick=&quot;&hellip;&quot;, the name we used : AddXToToThePage has &quot;ToTo&quot;
 instead of &quot;To&quot;.
 Let&apos;s fix that now and try again:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->